itsOwen/google-meet-bot-python/Readme.md

 A Basic Google Meet bot that can attend all of your classes :)

+# DISCLAIMER
+This bot is created for educational purposes only, I am not responsible for the misuse of this product.

 # REQUIREMENTS
 1. pip install selenium <br />
 2. pip install keyboard <br />